scottvr/BTRR/README.md

 This repository presents two tools:

 - **BTForge** - A Tracker Spoofing Tool for sending falsified announce messages to BitTorrent trackers.
-This is a PoC for evidence forgery.
+This is a PoC demonstration for evidence forgery.
 - **DHTrack** - A DHT Monitoring Tool for observing and logging DHT traffic, focusing on specific info hashes and CIDR blocks.
 This was created as a way to validate the forgery PoC, but gathers information about real activity on the BitTorrent network as well, which is the point: there is no way to validate alleged informationed passed from peer to peer or client to tracker via these announcements.

 ## Installation